Tereza Valentová: 2024: First ITF singles titles

-2025: Major & top 100 debuts, WTA 125 title & 250 semifinal
+2025: First WTA Tour final, WTA 125 title

-Valentová made her Grand Slam main-draw debut at the 2025 French Open after a final qualifying round win over Simona Waltert.
+Valentová made her major main-draw debut at the French Open, after a final qualifying round win over Simona Waltert.
 She then defeated wildcard entrant Chloé Paquet to record her first major win, before losing to second seed Coco Gauff in the second round.

 In June, Valentová won her first WTA 125 title at the Città di Grado Tennis Cup, defeating Barbora Palicová in the final.
-She then made it to the final of qualification at Wimbledon but lost to Anastasia Zakharova in three sets.
+She then made it to the final of Wimbledon qualifying but lost to Anastasia Zakharova in three sets.

 In July, Valentová won her second WTA 125 title at the Porto Open, defeating Lanlana Tararudee in the final.
-As a result she moved to her new career-high ranking at world No. 106.
-The following week at the Prague Open, she overcame Aoi Ito, second seed Rebecca Šramková and lucky loser Jessika Ponchet to reach her first WTA Tour semifinal, which she lost to fifth seed and eventual champion Marie Bouzková.
-As a result of her performance in Prague, Valentová broke into the top 100 in the WTA singles rankings for the first time at world No. 92 on 28 July 2025, making her only the fifth teenager to hit that milestone, alongside Mirra Andreeva, Maya Joint, Iva Jovic, and Victoria Mboko.
+As a result she moved to a new career-high ranking at world No. 106.
+The following week at the Prague Open, she overcame Aoi Ito, second seed Rebecca Šramková and lucky loser Jessika Ponchet to reach her first WTA Tour semifinal, which she lost to fifth seed and eventual champion, Marie Bouzková.
+As a result of her performance in Prague, Valentová broke into the top 100 in the WTA rankings for the first time at world No. 92 on 28 July 2025, making her only the fifth teenager to hit that milestone, alongside Mirra Andreeva, Maya Joint, Iva Jovic, and Victoria Mboko.

-At the US Open she qualified for the main draw and defeated Lucia Bronzetti recording her second major win.
+At the US Open, she qualified for the main draw and defeated fellow qualifier Lucia Bronzetti for her second major win, before losing to world No. 10, Elena Rybakina, in the second round.

+In October at the Japan Women's Open, Valentová made it into her first tour final with a run which included wins over third seed Elise Mertens, sixth seed Olga Danilović, and Jaqueline Cristian.
+She lost the championship match to fourth seed Leylah Fernandez, in three sets.